jacobcode01/Pickify/README.md

 ## Problem Statement
 - With the rise of streaming services, viewers now have access to thousands of movies across platforms.
 - As a result, many viewers spend more time browsing than actually watching.
-- This problem can lead to frustration, lower satisfaction and reduced watch time on the platform.
+- This leads to frustration, lower satisfaction, and reduced watch time on the platform.
-- Ultimately, this impacts both user experience and business performance.
+- Ultimately, this affects both user experience and platform engagement.

 <hr>

 ## Overview
-- Built a content-based movie recommender system with a modular design and proper version control.
+- Built a content-based movie recommender system trained on 5,000+ movie metadata records.
-- It processes metadata from 5,000+ movies to recommend the top 5 similar movies based on a user-selected title.
-- The system uses [`CountVectorizer`](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html) for text vectorization and [`cosine_similarity`](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.pairwise.cosine_similarity.html) to compute movie similarity.
+- Generated the top 5 similar titles for any selected movie in under 3 seconds using cosine similarity.
+- Integrated the TMDB API to dynamically fetch and display movie posters, improving the user experience.
+- Deployed the system as a Streamlit web app, enabling users to explore personalized movie suggestions.

 <hr>